 In the tribunal’s exemption decision dated May 24, Tribunal Deputy President, Cate McKenzie, wrote: “If heterosexual men and women and lesbians come to the venue in large groups, then their numbers may be enough to “swamp” the numbers of gay male patrons.
-This would undermine or destroy the atmosphere which the company wishes to create.
-Sometimes, heterosexual groups and lesbian groups insult and deride and are even physically violent towards the gay male patrons.
-Entry of these groups would undermine or destroy the unique atmosphere which aims to foster and not frighten or discomfit its gay male patrons.”
+This would undermine or destroy the atmosphere that the company wishes to create.
+Sometimes, heterosexual and lesbian groups insult, deride and are even physically violent toward gay male patrons.
+Entry of these groups would undermine or destroy the unique atmosphere which aims to foster and not frighten or disconcert its gay male patrons.”

-“The reality is it’s these exemptions exist to protect groups in our community who are subject to being treated less favourably or treated unfairly compared with other groups and in this case, what we know is that there are many options for heterosexuals to enjoy a safe, social environment,” she said in the same interview.
+“The reality is it’s these exemptions exist to protect groups in our community who are subject to being treated less favorably or treated unfairly compared with other groups, and in this case, what we know is that there are many options for heterosexuals to enjoy a safe, social environment,” she said in the same interview.

 Night Clubs, Gay Bars, Theme Bars, and Sex Venues:

-Communication is difficult when words mean different things to different people.
-This causes confusion, hurt feelings and even anger.
-When it comes to the issue of gay male safe spaces, many are conflating each of our venues and assigning them the same value.
-This just is not true.
+Communication is challenging when words mean different things to different people, and this causes confusion, hurt feelings, and even anger.
+When it comes to the gay male safe spaces issue, many are conflating each of our venues and assigning them the same value, which is not true.
 So, here is a quick lesson in gay culture.

-- Night clubs are generally large spaces, sometimes warehouses and even derelict buildings, were people of different backgrounds come together to dance and drink.
-These will usually be mostly gay male, but we know and expect other demographics to attend, and we love having you.
+- Night clubs are generally large spaces, sometimes warehouses and even derelict buildings, where people of different backgrounds come together to dance and drink.
+These will usually be primarily gay males, but we know and expect other demographics to attend, and we love having you.

-- Gay bar is the umbrella term that causes confusion, because technically there are different types of gay bars, where different types of guys, meet to do different types of things.
-Some gay bars are very mixed in their demographic with members from the entire community attending.
-Others are more or mostly male.
+- Gay bar is the umbrella term that causes confusion because, technically, there are different gay bars where different kinds of guys meet to do various things.
+Some gay bars are very mixed in their demographic, with members from the entire community attending, and others are more or primarily male.

 - Theme bars are where things get tricky.
-There are gay sports bars that are usually welcoming to just about anyone, but leather bars are a totally different bird.
-Knowing the difference between which type of theme bar you wish to attend is important.
-Some have strict dress codes and others only allow males, no exceptions!
+There are gay sports bars that are usually welcoming to just about anyone, but leather bars are a different bird.
+Knowing the difference between which type of theme bar you wish to attend is essential.
+Some have strict dress codes, and others only allow males, with no exceptions!

-- Of course you know that there are places that gay males go to meet and have sex.
-It might be a bathhouse, sauna or even a theme bar, but these are places that should be treated with the most respect.
+- Of course, you know that there are places where gay males go to meet and have sex.
+It might be a bathhouse, sauna, or even a theme bar, but these places should be treated with the most respect.
 If we have to explain why, you need to start back at the beginning of this article.

-- All gay male bars and clubs, are considered, to some extent, safe spaces for us.
-We don’t expect to get gay bashed at one of our dance clubs or theme bars.
-We don’t expect to see our most intimate acts viewed for the pleasure of straight women, or be groped, fondled, sexually harassed in any of our spaces.
-Know, before you go.
+- All gay male bars and clubs are considered, to some extent, safe spaces for us.
+We don’t expect to get gay bashed at one of our dance clubs or theme bars, and we don’t expect to see our most intimate acts viewed for the pleasure of straight women or be groped, fondled, or sexually harassed in any of our spaces.
+Know before you go.

 Why Women Claim they like being in our Safe Spaces:

-These are real quotes from women on the internet.
+These are actual quotes from women on the internet.

 - “When I first went to a gay bar, it was because I felt bored.
-Every day seemed to be a repeating it self in my life cycle.
+Every day seemed to be repeating itself in my life cycle.
 So I needed a stimulant.
-At that time my friend recommended a gay bar.
+At that time, my friend recommended a gay bar.
 It was a refreshing shock to me.”

 None of the above reasons or issues are our problems.
 We are not the straight men they are trying to escape.
 This is an issue of straight culture that straight women need to address with straight men.
 Their problems won’t be solved by running to and ruining our safe spaces.

-For the most part, our music is very good, but we also pay to have great D.J.s.
+For the most part, our music is outstanding, but we also pay to have great D.J.s.
 If they want better music, go to better straight places.
-Yes, lots of gay men are hot, but we are not on display for them, but for other gay men.
+Yes, many gay men are hot, but we are not on display for them but for other gay men.
 That is why we are in a gay bar.

-Hearing someone say that your culture and safe space is a Disney Land Adventure for them is nauseating and offensive .
+Hearing someone say that your culture and safe space is a Disney Land Adventure for them is disgusting and offensive.
 We are not zoo creatures for their amusement.

 The presence of straight women is bringing more and more straight guys to our safe spaces.
 This is not cool for our safety.
 But it is crazy that one woman thinks this is the big issue with women in gay bars.